zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 ## **Introduction**
 This is the first of several labs that are part of the Oracle Public Cloud Digital Assistant ChatBot workshop.
 This workshop will walk you through the process of creating a chatbot interface that can be intergrated in any number of ways using the Oracle Public Cloud.

 In Oracle's Autonomous Digital Assistant chatbots are called Skills.
 You can think of your Skill as a virtual personal assistant, one that completes a task through a combination of text messages and simple UI elements like select lists.
 While a Skill can open your enterprise to messaging, it's not a replacement for a mobile or web app.
-It instead provides a new channel.
+It instead provides a new channel to existing applications.

 ![](images/100/image1.png)

-Skills enables you to connect your users to the enterprise while engaging them in naturalistic conversations.
+Skills enable you to connect your users to the enterprise while engaging them in naturalistic conversation.
 The Skills you create can respond to free-form user input because the Bots' language intelligence framework uses machine learning.
 While users are probably aware that they're chatting with a Bot, they don't need to limit or constrain their input.

 You can build the Skill, test it, and configure it to run on different messaging services using the Skill Builder, a simple user interface.
-Although, you can run this Bot through Facebook Messenger and other platforms or websites, you need only write the bot once.
-Bots optimizes the Bot for the target platform.
+Although, you can run this Skill through Facebook Messenger and other platforms or websites, you need only write the Skill once.
+Digital assistant optimizes the Bot for the target platform.

 <!-- ### **How Do you create a Chatbot?**